vsalvino/emacs/README.md

 Download
 --------
-Download a build from the releases section.
+Download `emacs-darkmode.zip` from the releases section, extract to your machine, and launch `bin/runemacs.exe`.
 Since I use this as my daily driver I have intentionally compiled the build with no debugging, high optimization, and only for Intel Skylake (6th-ish gen) processors and higher.